alansfyeung/248acu-website/_pages/landing/consent-form.md

 ## Where do I find my consent form?

 The consent form can be found on in CadetNet, on the activity's overview page.
 After downloading the form, it should be filled in and signed by a parent/guardian.
-Then the upload button should be used to submit the consent form.
+Then the upload button should be used to submit the consent form. __Note: All pages of the consent form must be included in the uploaded file__.

 ![Location of the consent form download and upload buttons]({{"/assets/images/consent-form/activity-consent-1.jpg" | absolute_url}})

+## Can I upload multiple files for the consent form?

+No, you cannot.
+This is a limitation of the CadetNet system.
+If you have mistakenly only uploaded one page of the signed consent form, then follow the instructions below to remove that file, and re-upload again.

 ## I've uploaded the wrong consent form